charmarr/.github/profile/README.md

 ## 💬 Final Thoughts

-This is a passion project born from frustration with streaming platforms, a desire to learn, and having no life.
+This is a passion project born from frustration with region locked streaming platforms, a desire to reduce the management overhead of using open source tools and having no life.
 The aim is to make a complex system simple.
 That said, this wont be the simplest, easiest ARR solutions out there as I've mentioned.
 But if you want to over-engineer your media server to an absurd degree while learning about Kubernetes, charms, service meshes, and state-of-the-art tools... welcome home, friend.

 Let's try and simplify complexities by building something even more complex.
-As Hammurabi said, Uno reverse or something.
+As Hammurabi said, uno reverse or something.
 [Mandatory xkcd comic](https://xkcd.com/2021) 🚀

 Also, kids, no torrenting and no piracy.
 They are bad.
 That's a Uh Oh, Spaghetti-O situation.
 That's what the boo boo people do.
 So don't do it.